vinay22ji/vinay22ji/README.md

 - 👋 Hi, I’m @vinay22ji
-- 👀 I’m Working as a Android developer
+- 👀 I’m Working as a Android developer at Edufundae Ventures
 - 🌱 I’m currently learning ios development and flutter
 - 💞️ Currently Available for Freelance Projects
 - 📫 How to reach me email= vinay22ji2@gmail.com